LittleBaiBai/deadly-yamls/demo-draft.md

   - service
   - ingress

-# This looks like domain filters but it's actually filtering on a zones with matching domains.
+# Domain filters tells external DNS to filter on your hosted DNS zones with matching domain.
-# and omitting this setting allows you to process all available hosted zones.
+# Omitting this setting allows you to process all available hosted zones.
 domainFilters:
   - kubedemo.xyz